kew24/proj-Westra-data202/Report.md

 **Number of Mutations**

 Originally, the number of mutations, `mutnum_all`, is broken down into 9 categories.
 The new variable, `mutnum_all_r`, only has 3 categories.
-Below is the breakdown of each of these:
+By comparing the breakdowns, we see that any people with more than 2 mutations have been included in the `mutnum_all_r` "2" category.
+Below is the breakdown of these two variables:

 <table>
 <caption>